 Licensed practical nurses within West Virginia are now required to renew their licenses once every year, as well as obtain a total of 30 continuous hours of education for every two years spent within the field.

 Throughout the US, different states generally provide different interpretations of what an LPN is, and what they should be expected to do as part of a valuable healthcare team.
 In West Virginia, an LPN will be limited largely to general care duties for stable patients.
 However, a licensed practical nurse may also be asked to assist with or administer emergency treatments under the supervision of a registered nurse or physician.
 An LPN may also work with stable patients on an unsupervised basis if that patient is not in an emergency status.

 What LPNs are required mostly to do in West Virginia involves reporting and patient hygiene.
 Usually, they will perform rounds to check on stable patients, and report on any chances in status, marking the necessary notes on their patients' charts before they progress to other duties.
 LPNs are also expected to help patients remain clean and healthy, which can involve helping them with personal hygiene tasks, as well as ensuring that patient rooms remain sanitary.

 Salaries for LPNs

-On average, a LPN within West Virginia will be able to earn an annual income of approximately $32,250 a year, or $15.51 an hour.
+On average, a LPN within West Virginia will be able to earn an annual mean wage of $38,940.
 Generally, nurses who work within metropolitan areas are expected to earn a higher salary than others, but it is important to remember that there is a higher cost of living associated with those areas as well.
-Usually, a LPN will be able to work within various areas of the nursing field, including hospitals, physicians’ offices, and nursing care facilities, and typically nurses who work in general medical or surgical hospitals can be expected to earn more than those who work within physicians’ offices.
+Usually, a LPN will be able to work within various areas of the nursing field, including hospitals, physicians' offices, and nursing care facilities, and typically nurses who work in general medical or surgical hospitals can be expected to earn more than those who work within physicians' offices.